feathers-studio/comptime.ts/README.md

 1. **Redundant code not removed**

-   - `comptime.ts` removes imports marked with `type: "comptime"` and replaces comptime expressions.
+   - `comptime.ts` removes imports marked with `at: "comptime"` and replaces comptime expressions.
    - However, it does not remove other redundant code that might be left behind after compilation.
    - Use other tooling (like Vite) to handle such cleanup after the fact.
    - `comptime.ts` is available as a standalone CLI, JavaScript API and Vite plugin.
 If you'd like `comptime.ts` to integrate with other tooling, please let us know via an issue or raise a PR!